robinmanuelthiel/microcommunication/README.md

 `MicroCommunication.Api`:

 - `ApiKey=test123` _Optional: The key, that the API allows for authorization_
+- `RedisCacheConnectionString=...` _Optional: The connection string for a Redis Cache to sync SignalR Hubs_
+- `ApplicationInsightsInstrumentationKey=...` _Optional: The Azure Application Insights Instrumentation Key_
+- `Cors` _Optional: The domain of your web app to add to the CORS_
+- `RandomApiUrl` _The URL to connect to the Random Service_

+`MicroCommunication.Random`:

 - `MongoDbConnectionString=mongo://...` _Optional: The connection string for a Mongo DB to store the history in_
-- `RedisCacheConnectionString=...` _Optional: The connection string for a Redis Cache to sync SignalR Hubs_
 - `ApplicationInsightsInstrumentationKey=...` _Optional: The Azure Application Insights Instrumentation Key_
 - `Cors` _Optional: The domain of your web app to add to the CORS_